HassiellSaucedo/0x6F776F.github.io/_posts/2023-11-05-BSides-Nairobi-2023-Cyber-Challenge.md

 ![image](https://user-images.githubusercontent.com/58165365/280507601-9ee88b92-248a-4837-8cb2-1f816135c860.png)

 Straight up, I know this was a phishing email.
-- 1. I dont own any products that i'm selling 😂
+- I dont own any products that i'm selling 😂
-- 2. The attached list was a `.doc` (Items list.doc) - potentially containing malware 🚩
+- The attached list was a `.doc` (Items list.doc) - potentially containing malware 🚩
-- 3. Inconsistent display-name.
+- Inconsistent display-name.
 The 'From' email address local-part `2export` is inconsistent with the display-name `Fatih ALTINDAŞ` provided in the email.
-- 4. I looked up the display-name online (`Fatih ALTINDAŞ`) and got a hit on [LinkedIn](https://www.linkedin.com/in/fatih-alt%C4%B1nda%C5%9F-4b87104b/).
+- I looked up the display-name online (`Fatih ALTINDAŞ`) and got a hit on [LinkedIn](https://www.linkedin.com/in/fatih-alt%C4%B1nda%C5%9F-4b87104b/).

 ![image](https://user-images.githubusercontent.com/58165365/280508284-55461410-a286-470b-b1ac-442e2741a2b0.png)

 From his profile, there are no records of him working at `megaendustri`.
 He's also from Turkey.
-Impersonation attempt? 🤔
+Impersonation? 🤔

-- 5. Doing a quick WHOIS lookup, I learnt that the domain could be legit as it's creation date is kinda old (1999).
+- Doing a quick WHOIS lookup, I learnt that the domain could be legit as it's creation date is kinda old (1999).
 The company also seems to be in Turkey

 ![image](https://user-images.githubusercontent.com/58165365/280508423-9ea214ff-89bf-4096-9258-b75539759bc7.png)

-- 6. Confirming if the domain is malicious on [VT](https://www.virustotal.com/gui/url/d3f288c18224ecf1d598eef889b96aaaa10891229972a596552d9870ee0eb730) , I didn't get any hits.
+- Confirming if the domain is malicious on [VT](https://www.virustotal.com/gui/url/d3f288c18224ecf1d598eef889b96aaaa10891229972a596552d9870ee0eb730) , I didn't get any hits.

 ![image](https://user-images.githubusercontent.com/58165365/280508682-0e817b3d-2e4c-42b2-8a79-2c91363bfd05.png)